SankalpBahad/Flight-Management-System/README.md

 2. **Performing Queries on the Database:**
    - Implement functional requirements mentioned in the Phase 1 submission.
-   - Include at least 2 queries for each kind of operation (insertion, update, selection, projection, etc.) for both modifications and retrievals.
+   - Include at least 2 queries for each operation (insertion, update, selection, projection, etc.) for both modifications and retrievals.
    - Include at least 2 analysis queries involving the JOIN clause from Phase 1.